Staunton, Nottinghamshire

 Staunton (also known as Staunton-in-the-Vale) is a small village and civil parish in the Newark and Sherwood district of Nottinghamshire, England.
-It takes its name from the Vale of Belvoir and shares it with the local Staunton family, which has resided in the area since the Norman Conquest and possibly before, making them one of the English families living longest on its own estate.
+It takes its name from the Vale of Belvoir and shares it with the local Staunton family, which has resided in the area since the Norman Conquest and possibly before, making them one of the few English families still resident on their estate.

 Geography

 The settlement lies 15 miles east of Nottingham, 6 miles south of Newark-on-Trent, and 6 miles north of Belvoir, within the Vale of Belvoir.
 The land is generally very low-lying and level, averaging 20 m in elevation, except for a ridge north of the village centre that rises to 35 m, and the highest point of Folly Hill at 46 m on the eastern boundary of the parish.
 The conjunction of three counties, Three Shire Oak, is by the south-east corner of the parish.
-The population was 243 at the 2011 census, grouping together nearby parish counts.
+The population was 66 at the 2021 census.
 The village is mainly rural, with much farmland, but very little in the way of amenities.